 About National Geographic Student Expeditions

 We invite the next generation of explorers to get out in the field and follow in the footsteps of National Geographic’s photographers, writers, and scientists.
-You might snorkel with marine biologists in Belize, go on photo shoots in San Francisco or Paris with a National Geographic photographer or help out with a community project.
+You might snorkel with marine biologists in Belize, go on photo shoots in Paris with a National Geographic photographer or help out with a community project in Nepal.

 It only takes a little digging to find that there is wonder—big and small—all around the world.
 Come discover it with us.

 Students completing 9th through 12th grades are eligible to participate in National Geographic Student Expeditions.

-To make these innovative trips possible, we have partnered with Putney Student Travel—a highly respected student travel organization that has offered quality student expeditions for more than 60 years.
-Putney is a leader in its field, delivering innovative, safe, and fun expeditions all around the world.
+To make these unique trips possible, we have partnered with Putney Student Travel—a highly respected student travel organization that has offered quality student expeditions for more than 60 years.